 A bladder biopsy or TURBT (transurethral resection of bladder tumor) removes a sample of the tumor for testing.
 You may be under anesthesia during the procedure.
 This means you'll be asleep with the help of medicine.
-Learn more about TURBT on page 24.
+Learn more about TURBT on page 24 or watch the videos on BCAN.org/TURBT.